Tuxilio/sync-test/README.md

 [Codeberg](https://codeberg.org/Tuxilio/sync-test) | [GitHub](https://github.com/Tuxilio/sync-test)
 # sync-test
-This is a syncing test between Codeberg and GitHub.
+This is a syncing test between Forgejo and GitHub.

-**I do not recommend mirroring your own code on GitHub.
-This is only a temporary solution for projects that do not want to switch.**
+**I do not recommend mirroring your own code from Forgejo to GitHub.
+This is only a temporary solution for projects on Github that do not want to switch.**

 ## Completion state
 - [x] Sync repos